 David Moore is the current mayor of the Ōpōtiki District and served an additional term as a councillor between 2019-2022.
 He has been engaged and involved in the wider local government sector since he was elected in 2019.

-David has held a number of increasingly senior roles in Economics advice over the last 15 years, and has worked on over 700 economics and strategy projects, across practically every council jurisdiction in New Zealand and with around 10 different economic development agencies.
+David has held a number of increasingly senior roles in economics advice over the last 15 years, and has worked on over 700 economics and strategy projects, across practically every council jurisdiction in New Zealand and with around 10 different economic development agencies.

 Craig was born and raised in Ōtautahi/Christchurch, attended Aranui High School and is a graduate of Lincoln University.
 He is of Māori and European descent, with tribal affiliations to Ngāi Tahu and Ngāti Mutunga.